A Roadmap to Good Financial Reporting by Charities

 - Use clear, concise language, avoid boilerplate and repetition;

-- Ensure there is a consistency, linkage and flow between the quantitative and qualitative information;
+- Ensure there are a consistency, linkage and flow between the quantitative and qualitative information;

 - While it is important to be optimistic and positive, be careful of painting too rosy a picture.
 Ensure that the story you tell is reflective of reality and gives a flavour of the challenges and constraints facing the organisation;